sul-dlss-labs/estimation/0002-sinopia-acl.md

 3. Get current mapping of Cognito usernames to Cognito webids
     - use command line AWS CLI command to get webids for all Cognito users in app pool and store results in a data structure
     - this method would be called before doing anything requiring a webid
-4. Add a Cognito webid to WebAccessControl file for a particular LDP container (Sinopia "group")
+4. Add a Cognito webid to WebAccessControl for a particular LDP container (Sinopia "group")
     - this could be an HTTP PATCH with a single triple, once 2. is done.
 5. Read .csv file of usernames and groups and execute 3. for each row
     - call 3. to get webids